Last Updated on October 2, 2021 by Lori Geurin

 I’ve included sandals for summer, slippers, cross trainers, running shoes, loafers, booties, sneakers, and shoe inserts for both men and women below.

 To look at or purchase any of the shoes below, simply click on each link or shoe image.
-Then you can see the different color and size options that available.
+Then you can see the different color and size options that are available.

-I’ve put an* beside the the shoes that I own below just in case you’re a curious person like me.
+I’ve put an* beside the shoes that I own below just in case you’re a curious person like me.

 PLEASE PIN FOR LATER

 Best Shoes For Plantar Fasciitis Symptoms And Foot Pain

 These are one of my go-to summer shoes – definitely one of my current favorites!
 I have them in black and khaki and they go with everything.

 A shoe salesman helped me find these when I told him I was looking for something ultra-comfortable, supportive, and stylish.
 The laces make them easy to adjust to your feet, which I love because mine are narrow and shoes tend to slip around.

 These are my absolute favorites – the most comfortable shoes in my closet!

 4. * Bzees Secret Sandal